paramvarsha12/Auto-Resume-Generator/README.md

 # Auto-Resume-Generator
-A resume generator which transforms your raw text into a downloadable resume
+A resume generator which transforms your raw text into a downloadable resume (uses NLP trained model)

 ---